In Greenplum Database, the default GPORCA optimizer co-exists with the Postgres Planner.

 For a partitioned table, GPORCA uses statistics of the table root partition to generate query plans.
 These statistics are used for determining the join order, for splitting and joining aggregate nodes, and for costing the query steps.
 In contrast, the legacy planner uses the statistics of each leaf partition.

 To execute queries optimally with GPORCA, query criteria to consider.

 GPORCA, the Greenplum next generation query optimizer, includes enhancements for specific types of queries and operations:

-There are changes to Greenplum Database behavior with the GPORCA optimizer enabled (the default) as compared to the Postgres Planner.
+There are changes to Greenplum Database behavior with the GPORCA optimizer enabled (the default) as compared to the legacy planner.

 - GPORCA Limitations

 There are limitations in Greenplum Database when using the default GPORCA optimizer.
-GPORCA and the Postgres Planner currently coexist in Greenplum Database because GPORCA does not support all Greenplum Database features.
+GPORCA and the legacy query optimizer currently coexist in Greenplum Database because GPORCA does not support all Greenplum Database features.

 - Determining the Query Optimizer that is Used

-When GPORCA is enabled (the default), you can determine if Greenplum Database is using GPORCA or is falling back to the Postgres Planner.
+When GPORCA is enabled (the default), you can determine if Greenplum Database is using GPORCA or is falling back to the legacy query optimizer.